matklad/terminal-editor/spec.md

 - [X] At most one process can run at a time
 - [X] New process kills existing running process
-- [X] Working directory defaults to workspace root
+- [X] Working directory configurable via settings with workspace root fallback

 ## Command Parsing